 - 3T and 1.5T MRI

-- CT, X-ray, fluoroscopy, ultrasound, MRI
+- CT, X-ray, fluoroscopy, ultrasound, MRI, nuclear medicine

 - 3D modeling for cardiac, orthopaedic and brain imaging

-- Only hospital in Orange County that does pediatric brain mapping using functional MRI (fMRI)
+- Only hospital in Orange County that does pediatric brain mapping using functional MRI (fMRI) and offers pediatric nuclear medicine services

 - 50 percent lower CT radiation dose than many community facilities.
 For example, American College of Radiology recommends a dose of no more than 50 CTDI for pediatric heads, and CHOC is averaging 8-15 CTDI for pediatric heads